SanthiyaSathasivam/ai-agent-assist-emergency-response/README.md

 **Key Differentiator:** Combines real-time AI recommendations with human-in-the-loop decision-making for faster and more reliable emergency response.

-**Delivers real-time recommendations (< 2 seconds), integrates seamlessly with existing emergency systems, and gracefully falls back to manual decision-making when needed.**
+**Delivers real-time recommendations (< 2 seconds) and integrates with existing emergency systems.
+Falls back to manual decision-making when needed.**

 ## Scalability